 Many business owners are successfully utilising Bartercard as part of their business recovery strategy, often to great results.
-They are tapping into the large Bartercard network to sell off their excess or dormant stock and taking advantage of the interest-free line of credit to conserve their cash.
+They are tapping into the large Bartercard network to sell off their excess or dormant stock and taking advantage of our advance on trade dollar sales to conserve their cash.
 Across the world, they are networking with other businesses to help each other out of the crisis, and into trading again.

 Below, we explore three simple ways you can make use of Bartercard’s business benefits to achieve greater results as you continue down the road to recovery.

 While your business has been closed (or only partially open), you may have accumulated excess stock.
 It’s now sitting dormant, and you need to move it.
 In the cash economy, you would need to spend money on advertising to sell off that stock, often at a heavily discounted price.
 At worst, you might even have to write it off, resulting in a major blow to your bottom line.

 Through the Bartercard network, you can sell your excess inventory to other business members at the full selling price using trade dollars.
 Bartercard members are happy to pay you full price if it means using their trade dollars, especially in this economic climate.

 You can also save on advertising by listing your goods on the free platforms offered to Bartercard members.
 It’s the perfect opportunity to sell the stock you no longer need and recoup the full value price.